Eamon Gilmore: Retirement from Irish politics and afterwards

-On 2 June 2015, Gilmore announced that he would not be contesting the 2016 general election.
+On 2 June 2015, Gilmore announced that he would not contest the 2016 general election.

-In February 2016, he was appointed as adjunct professor in the School of Law and Government in Dublin City University.
+In February 2016, he was appointed as an adjunct professor in the School of Law and Government at Dublin City University.

-In 2017, he was Visiting Practitioner Professor of the School of Public Policy in the Central European University, Budapest.
+In 2017, he was a Visiting Practitioner Professor at the School of Public Policy at the Central European University, Budapest.
 He has also lectured at universities, think tanks and public policy conferences throughout Europe, the UK, the US, Latin America and Africa.

 He is also a Member of the External Advisory Board of the National University of Ireland, Galway and is a member of the International Advisory Board of the Alpbach Forum in Austria.

 European Union Special Representative

 On 1 October 2015, Gilmore was appointed by High Representative of the European Union for Foreign Affairs and Security Policy Federica Mogherini as European Union Special Envoy for the Colombian Peace Process.

 On 19 February 2019, the High Representative of the European Union for Foreign Affairs and Security Policy Federica Mogherini nominated Eamon Gilmore to be European Union Special Representative for Human Rights.
 His nomination was approved by the Foreign Affairs Council on 20 February 2019.
+His mandate ended on 29 February 2024.

 Awards and honours

-In 2015, Gilmore was named by the Washington-based "Foreign Policy" Magazine as one of the 100 leading Global Thinkers for his role in Ireland's Marriage Equality Referendum, which approved same-sex marriage.
+In 2015, Gilmore was named by the Washington-based Foreign Policy as one of the 100 leading Global Thinkers for his role in Ireland's marriage equality referendum, which approved same-sex marriage.

-In 2016, he was conferred with an Honorary Doctorate in Laws by his alma mater, the National University of Ireland, Galway.
+In 2016, he was conferred with an Honorary Doctorate in law by his alma mater, the National University of Ireland, Galway.

-The Government of France has made him an Official of the Légion d'honneur.
+The Government of France has made him an Official of the Legion of Honour.

 Colombia has honoured him with the Order of San Carlos (Gran Cruz) for his work on the Peace Process.